-For nearly four years after I wrote this post I have continued to use flashcards to learn and have made a number of refinements to my recommendations.
-I summarised these points in 1: Janki Method Refined and a separate article, 2: Guide to Autodidactism/Note-taking/SRS.
-Open both pieces in new tabs for later reading to get a complete and nuanced picture.
+For many years after I wrote this post I have continued to use flashcards to learn and have made a number of refinements to my recommendations.
+I summarised these points in Janki Method Refined, part 2 of a separate article, Guide to Autodidactism, and, in 2020, within a series of YouTube videos:

 This is a guide to becoming a productive programmer quickly.
 In his book Outliers, Malcolm Gladwell told the world it takes 10,000 hours to master something.
 Practice three hours a day, and you will shine in ten short years.
 Millions of readers felt inspired since they too could become the next Bill Gates, if only they put in the hours.
 As the days turned to months we discovered that 10,000 hours was a lot longer than we anticipated.
 Limitless potential transformed into fantasy about what might have been.

 Janki Method is an attempt to shorten the time needed to learn programming.
 It grew out of my impatient dream to build an automated web business that would free me financially, geographically and temporally.
 I didn’t want to wait 10,000 hours.
 I suspect you don’t either.

 Well-intentioned learners don’t always learn quickly, despite their smarts and enthusiasm.
 For most, eventual ability is determined by the volume of time expended.
 Malcolm’s 10k sounds about right.

 You’ve read that learning by doing is better than passive reading; that expressing ideas in writing forces understanding; that knowledge needs constant revision to stay fresh; that creativity comes from linking disparate ideas; and that your past mistakes are your best teachers.
 How many of these ideas do you apply to your learning efforts?